tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 # Quotes

+"The world changes.
+This is the biggest problem in markets." — Miller

+"It’s all probabilities.
+There is no certainty." — Miller

+"I’m trying to get rid of the unnecessary parts of what I used to do… I don’t build models anymore.
+It’s just stupid.
+It doesn’t make any sense… For every company, there are a few key investment variables and the rest of the stuff is noise." — Miller

+"Do you want to win the game for shareholders and own great companies?
+Sometimes, to own a great company, you’ve got to pay a fair price." — Danoff

+"Will once said to me, falsely, ‘Look, I’m not that smart and there’s a lot of information out there.
+So when I look at a company, I just ask myself: ‘Are things getting better or are they getting worse?’
+If they’re getting better, then I want to understand what’s going on.’ " — Bill Miller

+"People are crazy and emotional.
+They buy and sell things in an emotional way, not in a logical way, and that’s the only reason why we have any opportunity.… So if you have a way to value businesses that’s disciplined and makes sense, you should be able to take advantage of other people’s emotions." — Greenblatt

+"If the market is precarious, you don’t have to know what the catalyst will be.
+You only have to know that there’s a vulnerability." — Marks

 "Change is inevitable.
 The only constant is impermanence.
 We have to accommodate to the fact that the environment changes… We cannot expect to control our environment." — Marks

 "The only thing we can really count on in this uncertain world is human unreliability itself." — Garrett Harden